-Seed head assessments for the purposes of the IWMM habitat protocol will consist of assigning seed head size and density categories to selected emergent plant species based on the methodology developed by Naylor et al. 2005.
-Naylor et al. developed methods to evaluate percent cover and seed-head characteristics of 6 common moist-soil plant types and used these data to create an index of seed production.
+(2005).
+Naylor et al. (2005) evaluated percent cover and seed-head characteristics of 6 common moist-soil plant types and used these data to create an index of seed production.

 The species selected for this guide originated from pilot IWMM vegetation surveys (Fall 2010 through Spring 2013).
 Initially, a candidate list included all co-dominant plant species listed on pilot vegetation surveys.
-We narrowed this list by applying two filters: (1) the species must have a high food value to waterfowl (refer to table SM-6.1) and (2) the species must be listed as a co-dominant on at least 50 vegetation surveys from the pilot survey seasons.
+We narrowed this list by applying two filters: (1) the species must have a high food value to waterfowl (refer to table SM-6.1) and (2) the species must be listed as a co- dominant on at least 50 vegetation surveys from the pilot survey seasons.
 We acknowledge that this guide will not be comprehensive, so we intend this guide to be a living document.
 Additional species will be added based on suggestions from IWMM cooperators.